 Overall ratingNext up: Ride & brakes

-It’s nice to see how the MV Agusta Brutale 800RR has come of age and blossomed into a refined, capable, but still exhilarating naked supersport weapon.
+With the 2020 MV Agusta Brutale 800RR SCS (the latter letters short for Smart Clutch System), the 800RR has come of age and blossomed into a refined, capable, but still exhilarating naked supersport weapon.

 - Related: Best naked motorbikes